 Can I Be Pressured into Getting an Abortion?

-• No woman should ever have to endure a termination against her wishes.
+- No woman should ever have to endure a termination against her wishes.
 Forced abortions are disempowering and can lead to significant trauma.
-It is your body and your choice!
+Your body and your choice matter!
+You have been given the opportunity and authority to stand up for yourself and your baby.

 Like all abuse, it’s used to gain power and control over you so that you would do something you are confused or unsure about.
 This type of intimate partner violence can also be practiced by friends or family and is hard to pinpoint because it often uses measures other than physical violence, such as: